Canonical definition

 - Names the controlling element.
 One of five elements usually decides the rest.
 The advisor finds which one and tests the decision against it.

 - Tests the recommendation against stakes.
-Each proposed action is stress-tested for reversibility, blast radius, and obligation drift before it leaves the room.
+Each proposed action is checked for reversibility, impact, and obligation drift before the owner uses it.

 - Stays beside the decision.
 Unlike consulting, the engagement does not end at deliverable handoff.
 It ends when the decision closes.